-Kasey Kahne is an American stock car racing driver who debuted in NASCAR in 2002, recording more than 730 race starts since then.
-He won 31 races - 18 times in the Cup Series races, eight times in the Nationwide (Busch) Series and five times in the Truck Series.
+Kasey Kahne is an American stock car racing driver who debuted in NASCAR in 2002 and recorded more than 750 race starts since his retirement at the end of 2018.
+He won 31 races - 18 times in the Cup Series, eight times in the Nationwide (Busch) Series and five times in the Truck Series.

 He was driving the #5 Chevrolet for Hendrick Motorsports from 2012 to 2017, switching to Leavine Family Racing's #95 Chevrolet in 2018.
 Kahne is also a team owner of the Kasey Kahne Racing, which competes in the World of Outlaws series and USAC Sprint Car Series.

 Kasey Kahne was 2000 USAC National Midget champion